sunshanwen/BP4RNAseq/README.md

 ```

 will download the latest reference genome, transcript and annotation
-data of Drosophila melanogaster, do the quality control, reads
+data of Drosophila melanogaster, and do the quality control, reads
-alignments and gene expression quantification based on both
+alignments and gene expression quantification using the local RNA-seq
-alignment-free and alignment-based workflows in the work directory as
+data based on both alignment-free and alignment-based workflows as the
-the program down2quan do.
+program down2quan do.

-Both programs can do the parallel computing, which is specified by the
+Both programs support the parallel computing, which is specified by the
 ‘threads’ parameter.

 The outputs of both functions are two gene count matrixes and two